5 Beautiful Heritage Trails In Delhi You Need To Traverse With A Camera Slung Over Your Back

 Where | Humayun’s Tomb - Mathura Road

-So which of these path are you gonna walk down today?
+So which of these paths are you gonna walk down today?